 - Asylum, withholding of removal, and protection under the Convention Against Torture (CAT)

-- Cancellation of removal for LPRs or non-LPRs
+- Cancellation of removal for lawful permanent residents or non-lawful permanent residents

 - VAWA cancellation of removal